ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 The amount of randomness of the seed is defined by a measure we call **Entropy**, but the amount of **Entropy** also depends on the observer.

 Let’s say you generate a seed from your clock time.
-And let’s imagine that your clock has 1ms of resolution.
-(Reality is more ~15ms.)
+And let’s suppose, for simplicity, that your clock has a 1ms resolution.
+(Actually, it is a bit more - about 15ms.)

-If your attacker knows that you generated the key last week, then your seed has
-1000 \* 60 \* 60 \* 24 \* 7 = 604800000 possibilities.
+If your attacker knows that you generated the key last week, then your seed has 1000 \* 60 \* 60 \* 24 \* 7 = 604800000 possibilities.

 For such attacker, the entropy is log<sub>2</sub>(604800000) = 29.17 bits.

 And enumerating such a number on my home computer took less than 2 seconds.
 We call such enumeration “brute forcing”.

 However let’s say, you use the clock time + the process id for generating the seed.
 Let’s imagine that there are 1024 different process ids.

 So now, the attacker needs to enumerate 604800000 \* 1024 possibilities, which take around 2000 seconds.
 Now, let’s add the time when I turned on my computer, assuming the attacker knows I turned it on today, it adds 86400000 possibilities.

-Now the attacker needs to enumerate 604800000 \* 1024 \* 86400000 = 5,35088E+19 possibilities.
+Now, the attacker needs to enumerate 604800000 \* 1024 \* 86400000 = 5,35088E+19 possibilities.
 However, keep in mind that if the attacker has infiltrated my computer, he can get this last piece of info, and bring down the number of possibilities, reducing entropy.

 Entropy is measured by **log<sub>2</sub>(possibilities)** and so log<sub>2</sub>(5,35088E+19) = 65 bits.